BSoD may refer to either of the following:

-- Unless there are dozens of files listed, write down any mention of .SYS, .EXE, .VXD file in the error message.
+- Unless several files are listed, write down any mention of .SYS, .EXE, .VXD file in the error message.

-How can I reboot a computer that has a blue screen error?
+How can I reboot a computer with a blue screen error?

-If the computer does not automatically reboot when encountering a blue screen error, press and hold down the Ctrl and Alt keys, then press the Delete key multiple times to reboot the computer.
-If the computer does not respond to these keys, then press and hold down the power button for a few seconds until the computer turns off.
+If the computer does not respond to the Ctrl+Alt+Del keys, press and hold down the computer power button for a few seconds until the computer turns off.
 Once the computer is off, you can press the power button again to restart the computer.

 Where can I find a Windows BSoD screen saver?

-Windows Sysinternals includes a screen saver called BlueScreen that can generate fake Windows blue screen errors (BSoD) and even simulate the computer rebooting.
+Windows Sysinternals includes a screen saver called BlueScreen that generates a fake Windows blue screen errors (BSoD) and even simulate the computer rebooting.